 VMI's application opens for all high school students in their senior year, international students, and transfer students.

 Early Decision deadline.
-Applicants who submit all supporting documents by November 15 will receive their appointment decision between ____ and ____.
+Applicants who submit all supporting documents by November 15 will receive their appointment decision no later than December 15.

 Priority Decision deadline.
 Applicants who submit all supporting documents will receive their appointment decision by February 1.